ONSdigital/rdsa-utils/docs/contribution_guide.md

 The `-e` (or `--editable`) option is used to install the package in a way that allows you to modify the source code and see the changes directly without having to reinstall the package.
 This is particularly useful for development.

-### Activate the Virtual Environment

-It's recommended to use a virtual environment to manage dependencies.
-If you are using `venv` or a similar tool, activate your virtual environment as usual.

 ### Running Tests

 To run tests, ensure you're in the top-level directory of the project and execute: